metamorph-inc/openmeta-mms/docs/source/tutorials/hello_world/hello_world_creating_a_project.rst

 In the case of OpenMETA, we will use GME with the CyPhyML paradigm, which is short for Cyber-Physical Modeling Language.

-Since GME was installed by with OpenMETA, begin by launching the "GME" Desktop app.
+Since GME was installed with OpenMETA, begin by launching the "GME" Desktop app.
 Make sure to only select the version that is not suffixed by "(64 bit)".